CourtBouillon/weasyprint-samples/README.rst

 This repository contains samples for WeasyPrint (https://github.com/Kozea/WeasyPrint/).

-Samples book, cards, letter and poster have been designed by Madcats (https://madcats.fr/).
+Samples book, letter and poster have been designed by Madcats (https://madcats.fr/).

 The fonts used have their own licence.